The scripture says that a good name is more desirable than riches (Proverbs 22:1).

 How to protect yourself?

-What to do if you become a victim?
+What to do if you have become a victim?

-There are some identity theft insurance and monitoring services you can purchase for about $7 per month.
-Should you purchase this product make sure that it covers three core essentials: It helps protect you from identity theft.
+There are some Identity Theft Insurance and monitoring services you can purchase for about $7 per month.
+Should you purchase this product make sure that it cover three core essentials: It helps protect you from identity theft.
 Should you become a victim, it insures you up to $20,000 or more for out of pocket expenses.
 More importantly, should you become a victim, you’ll receive a personal representative who will do the leg work in restoring your good name and reputation.